island-lang/island-lang.github.io/README.md

 	distance <=> time * speed
 ```

 We would like to add a second speed property that measures in miles per hour.
-However, this time, say, we can't directly edit the context declaration, as it was published by an foreign publisher.
+However, this time, let's say we can't directly edit the context declaration, as it was defined by an external publisher.

-There's no simple way to 'extend' `BasicKinematics` via a subtype, since it is not a class.
+There's no trivial way to 'extend' `BasicKinematics` via OO-like "subtyping", since it is not a class.

-However, contexts do support expansion, so we will add a new property and bidirectional mapping rule that will only be visible in our own code.
-We'll use a semantic query for the body of the rule this time:
+However, contexts do support expansion, so we can add the property we want by using an expansion declaration that will only be visible from within our own code.
+Here are a number of solutions based on different approaches:

+A property paired with a bidirectional mapping rule containing a semantic query:
 ```isl
 context expansion BasicKinematics
 	speedInMph <=> Speed.milesPerHour given Speed.metersPerSecond = speed
 ```

-Or alternatively use roles instead:
+Roles:
 ```isl
 context expansion BasicKinematics
 	speedInMetersPerSecond: Speed.metersPerSecond => speed